 Debt can get away from you quickly.
-Regardless of how you accumulated it, the constant collection calls, threatening letters, and sleepless nights ultimately take their toll.
+Regardless of how you accumulated it, once you’re in the debt collection process, the constant collection calls, threatening letters, and sleepless nights ultimately take their toll.
 Running through options in your head, you’re beginning to wonder how bankruptcy works and if it might be the right move for you.

 Let’s look through some of the main components of bankruptcy so you can determine if it’s an appropriate solution for your situation.